omorros/OffBabel/Bridge_PRD.md

 **Start tiny — suggested first set:** pick 5–8 letters whose BSL handshapes look least alike, then add the letters you need to spell your demo word.
 Spelling **H-E-L-L-O** needs **H, E, L, O** — make sure those four are rock-solid.

+> ⚠️ **The vowel trap (don't get caught by this).** BSL vowels A/E/I/O/U are all "active index touches a fingertip of the passive hand" — A=thumb, E=index, I=middle, O=ring, U=little.
+They are the **subtlest discrimination in the whole alphabet**, and HELLO needs **two of them (E and O)**.
+Consonants (H, L) are distinct handshapes and easy. **Test E-vs-O separation specifically** in the 12:30 spike.
+If vowels flap under venue light, switch the demo word to a **consonant-heavy backup** (e.g. a word using distinct handshapes) rather than fighting vowel geometry on stage.

 **Setup (laptop):**
 ```bash
 pip install mediapipe opencv-python scikit-learn numpy